- Search The Registry

 Independence for Zimbabwe came on this date in 1980 from Britain.
 This repaired the invasion of the 1884 Berlin Conference, the high point of white European competition for territory in Africa, a process commonly known as the Scramble for Africa.

 Prime Minister Robert Mugabe consolidated his power in 1982 and dismissed Joshua Nkomo from his government.
 Mugabe’s party won a landslide victory in 1985, the first general election since independence.
 In late 1987 the constitution was amended to replace the position of prime minister with that of executive president, which combines the posts of head of state and head of government.
 At that time, ZANU-PF and Nkomo’s Zimbabwe African People’s Union (ZAPU) agreed to merge under the name of ZANU-PF.

 In 1990 Mugabe officially appointed Nkomo as a second vice president, in addition to Simon Muzenda, in the reshuffled cabinet.
 In the 1990 elections, Mugabe and his ZANU-PF Party won decisively.
 In 1997 Mugabe announced a new program of land redistribution.
 About 1500 white-owned commercial farms, comprising almost half of Zimbabwe’s total commercial farmland, were designated to be nationalized without compensation in mid-1998 and divided among landless Blacks or Blacks with smaller farms.
 This plan was met with strong protests from white farmers.

-Whether or not the Movement for Democratic Change succeeds in prematurely ousting the president, or whether the rising tide of democratic fervor results in the emergence of other challengers, Mugabe will certainly never again be the only architect of Zimbabwe’s future.
-With or without western support, that seems to be the choice of Zimbabweans now, no matter what their political views.
+Whether or not the Movement for Democratic Change succeeds in prematurely ousting the president or whether the rising tide of democratic fervor results in the emergence of other challengers, Mugabe will certainly never again be the only architect of Zimbabwe’s future.
+With or without western support, that seems to be the choice of Zimbabweans now, regardless of their political views.
 Reference: